 If you're a new Judge Dredd owner, you will probably be confused by a few connectors in the game.
 Judge Dredd has a few that simply do not connect to anything and sit unused.
 This is unnatural to most pinball restorers and we usually try to plug orphan connectors into a jack somewhere, but on Judge Dredd that's not the best solution!

 The first oddity is J136 in the backbox.
-In most games it is unplugged, yet in others it is connected.
+In some games I have seen it unplugged, yet in others it is connected.
 I initially plugged mine in after cleaning the machine up.
-However, plugging J136 in will cause weird lamp matrix issues such as making the Extra Ball and Super Game cabinet buttons flash when they shouldn't and making some playfield lights stay lit all of the time.
+However, plugging J136 in normally will cause weird lamp matrix issues such as making the Extra Ball and Super Game cabinet buttons flash when they shouldn't and making some playfield lights stay lit all of the time.
 This connector is a parallel connection to the start button lamp.
-There are a couple of threads on Pinside about it, but nobody has been able to come up with an explanation as to why the connector exists.
-Leave it unplugged to keep the lamp matrix functioning normally.
+There are a couple of threads on Pinside about it.
+The consensus is to leave this connector unplugged.

 Next are the unused connectors under the playfield.
 The first is a connector with white and green wires that sits near the rear of the playfield.
 This one usually causes issues because it looks identical to a switch connector in this same area.
 The way to tell them apart is the number of wires connected to them.
 The connector with multiple wires connected to it should be left unplugged.
 There is an easy way to test whether the connectors are the right way around.
 Enter switch edge test and hit the bank of three standup targets (Advance Crime Scene).
 If the correct connector is plugged in, the targets will register properly.
 If the wrong one is plugged in, the tilt switch will register instead.